Henry Pease (MP): Private life

 Pease, a member of the Quaker Pease family of Darlington, was the fifth son of Edward Pease.
 An older brother of his was Joseph Pease.
 He was resident at Piermont, Darlington, and Stanhope Castle, Durham.

 Pease married Anna Fell and they had one son Henry Fell Pease.
 He married a second time to Mary Lloyd and they had three sons and two daughters.

+Pease died on 30 May 1881, of an illness diagnosed 2 weeks earlier, in his home at 23, Finsbury Square, London.